-Oleksandr Usyk beats Anthony Joshua in title rematch with split decision victory
+Oleksandr Usyk beats Anthony Joshua in title rematch with split-decision victory

-Oleksandr Usyk beats Anthony Joshua in heavyweight title rematch with split decision victory
+Oleksandr Usyk beats Anthony Joshua in heavyweight title rematch with split-decision victory

 The Ukrainian triumphed 115-113, 116-112, 113-115 on the scorecards in Saudi Arabia before Joshua gave a bizarre post-fight speech